Radiation Therapy Side Effects: Esophagitis and Mucositis

 - Drink six to eight 8-ounce glasses of fluid per day.
 You may want to carry a small bottle of water with you.

 - Chew sugarless gum or suck on hard candies or mints (preferably sugarless).

 - Gargle with club soda or drink fluids with lemon or lime to help "cut" thick saliva.

 - Run a cold air humidifier in your main living area during the day and in your bedroom at night.
 If you do not own a humidifier or vaporizer, boil a pan of water and carefully inhale the steam.

 - Ask your healthcare provider about artificial saliva.
 This may be prescribed if your mouth dryness is severe.

 - Avoid tobacco and alcohol.

 Good mouth care may not prevent side effects to your mouth, but it helps prevent infection and the spread of infection.
-Good mouth care also helps reduce the risk of further reaction on tissue.
-Lastly, good oral hygiene prevents bad breath, leaves a fresh feeling in your mouth, and improves your appetite.
+Good mouth care also:

-- Examine your mouth and gums daily.
-Your health care provider may recommend that you see your dentist before your radiation treatments begin.
+- Examine your mouth and gums every day.
+Your healthcare provider may recommend that you see your dentist before your radiation treatments begin.

 - Brush your teeth after each meal with a small, soft toothbrush and fluoride toothpaste.
 Use foam sticks instead of a toothbrush if your gums are especially sore.
 Keep dentures clean and fitting properly.